kc-clintone/learn-python/text.md

 Save the file and run it as follows:

 Note: this is on linux or macOs terminal

 '''bash
 $ python3 hello_world.py

 '''

-You should see the following output
+Upon successgul run, you should see the following output

 '''bash
 Hello, world!